-Research shows that Gen Z are driving less than previous generations and in many cases, not even getting their driver’s license.
-Perhaps this trend is due to youth moving closer to their jobs and into city centers.
+Research shows that Gen Z is driving less than previous generations, and, in some cases, not even getting their driver’s license.
+Things like Uber and Lyft have allowed them to get by without it.

-Another theory is because of social media and online gaming, they don’t have to drive to meet friends.
-Or if they need to get around and parents weren’t around to give them a lift, there’s always an app that can give them a ride.
-Whatever the reason, the driving record of a Gen Z may be nonexistent, which could be a hindrance, depending on you job description and running a driving record report.
+Another theory is because of social media and online gaming, they don’t have to drive to meet friends as much, seeing that their social interactions take place online.
+Whatever the reason, the driving record of a Gen Z candidate may be nonexistent, which could be a hindrance, depending on your job description and running a driving record report.

 They Love Their Social Media

-Just like Millennials, Gen Z loves social media and may have shared a wealth of photos or other personal information that would make potential employers uncomfortable.
-Most of Gen Z is using social media to stay in touch with friends and, perhaps, look for a job.
+Just like Millennials, Gen Z loves social media and many have shared a wealth of photos or other personal information that would make potential employers uncomfortable.
+Most of Gen Z is using social media to stay in touch with friends and look for a job.